jtodd-okta/dropwizard-auth-example/README.md

 The commit history should give an idea of what is needed for each step of authentication / authorization implemented here.

+The application uses custom certificates issued by a custom CA. In order for the application to start, the JVM must trust the root CA. In order to accomplish this, the application overrides Java's trustStore at runtime with a custom file.
+The password is "changeit" should you need to edit it.
+WARNING: DO NOT MAKE JAVA TRUST THIS STORE BY DEFAULT!
+The CA that's backing this example is not secure for public communication and is meant for demonstration only.

+## What the app does
 The functionality of the application is fairly simple; The application serves information about users.
 As the backend data store is not the focus of this application, a simple, static, text file is used to store information with no update functionality.